AreaLayer/Nostr-App-Store/README.md

 ##  What NAS?

-NAS is a place allow users and developers release applications on Nostr of form not will have censorhip
+NAS is a place allow users and developers release applications on Nostr of form not will have censorship

 ## How works?